 Our maintained school inspections cover maintained nurseries and nursery classes in primary schools.
 If a school has early years or childcare provision on its premises – for example, a playgroup or an after-school club – that is not run by the school’s governing body then this will receive an early years or childcare inspection.
 For further information, go to the information about early years and childcare pages.

 We inspect early years and childcare provision in all non-association schools.
-We inspect early years and childcare provision for children aged birth to three in association schools inspected by the School Inspection Service and Bridge Schools Inspectorate.
-For further information, go to the information about early years and childcare pages.
+We inspect early years and childcare provision for children from birth to aged three in association schools inspected by the School Inspection Service and Bridge Schools Inspectorate.
+For further information, go to information about early years and childcare.

 We do not inspect early years and childcare provision in association schools inspected by the Independent Schools Inspectorate.

 Inspecting welfare of boarders and residential pupils in schools

 We inspect the welfare of boarders and residential pupils in all maintained boarding and residential special schools, non-maintained residential special schools, and non-association independent boarding and residential special schools.
 We also inspect the boarding provision in schools whose education provision is inspected by the Independent Schools Inspectorate, Bridge Schools Inspectorate and the School Inspection Service.
 Boarders and residential pupils are pupils who also stay at the school for one or more nights in a week.
 We normally carry out these inspections when we inspect the whole school.
 As well as these inspections, our social care inspectors separately inspect welfare of residential pupils every year in residential special schools and twice a year in schools which are also registered children’s homes.
 For further information, go to the information about children’s and families services pages.

 Voluntary inspection scheme for British schools located overseas